oracle-samples/oracle-timesten-samples/quickstart/sample_code/jdbc/README.md

 **AiResponseCache**

 This sample demonstrates a fast AI response cache pattern in TimesTen.
 It creates a cache table with response text, metadata, hit counts, and expiration timestamps; simulates cache hits and misses; and then removes expired rows before dropping the table.
-The demo keeps TimesTen as the active system of record for the cache state and uses simulated responses so the focus stays on the storage and retrieval pattern.
+The demo keeps TimesTen as the primary store for active cache state and uses simulated responses so the focus stays on the storage and retrieval pattern.

 Responses are simulated; this sample does not call an AI model, perform vector search, run in-database model inference, or demonstrate TimesTen Cache for Oracle Database.